ClearingHouse/clearinghoused_build/docs/BuildingFromSource.rst

 .. note::

-    Our install script (setup.py) requires administrator access to run (so that it can create a counterpartyd.bat file in your Windows directory).
+    Our install script (setup.py) requires administrator access to run (so that it can create a clearinghoused.bat file in your Windows directory).
 To allow for this, you must launch a command prompt **as administrator**.
 To do this under Windows 7, go to Start -> All Programs -> Accessories, then right click on Command Prompt and select "Run as administrator".
     More information on this is available from `this link <http://www.bleepingcomputer.com/tutorials/windows-elevated-command-prompt/>`__ (method 1 or 2 works fine).